stellaaash/EPROM/Computer Science/vim.md

 ## Visual mode
 In this mode, you are selecting parts of the document to be modified, copied etc...
 You can move around using vim motions and do actions just like you would in normal mode, but your actions are performed on the selected text instead of a single character.
+## Ex mode
+Used to input commands using the `:` shortcut.
-# Cheatsheet
+# Cheat sheet
-The cheasheet motions, commands and actions found below are to be executed in normal mode.
+The cheet sheet motions, commands and actions found below are to be executed in normal mode.
 ## Vim motions
 - `hjkl` : **Move one character** left, down, up and right respectively.
 - `w`: Go to the **beginning of the word**.